Sandra C. Goldstein is a partner in Cravath’s Litigation Department and serves as the Firm’s Head of Litigation.

 Ms. Goldstein also regularly handles significant corporate governance, shareholder derivative and class action litigation.
 She currently represents First Citizens BancShares and its directors in litigation relating to the company’s pending merger with First Citizens Bancorporation, including a purported class action suit seeking to invalidate First Citizens BancShares forum selection bylaw.
-Ms. Goldstein is also representing Barnes & Noble and certain individual defendants in two putative securities class action lawsuits concerning the company’s internal controls and financial reporting and obtained the dismissal of a related shareholder derivative action in July 2014.
+Ms. Goldstein is also representing Barnes & Noble and certain individual defendants in consolidated securities class action litigation concerning the company’s internal controls and financial reporting and obtained the dismissal of a related shareholder derivative action in July 2014.
 In 2010, she prevailed for Barnes & Noble in a highly publicized, landmark poison pill bench trial in the Delaware Court of Chancery and was featured as “Litigator of the Week” in The Am Law Litigation Daily for her role in this trial.
 She argued the appeal before the Delaware Supreme Court, which affirmed in 2011.
 Ms. Goldstein also represented Barnes & Noble in a shareholder derivative action in the Delaware Court of Chancery relating to its acquisition of Barnes & Noble College Booksellers and won the dismissal of a shareholder derivative and putative class action in New York federal court involving Section 14(a) claims.